mbialon/concourse-docker-manifest-resource/README.md

 * `repository`: *Required.* The name of the repository, e.g. `mbialon/concourse-docker-manifest-resource`.

+* `tag`: The tag.
+Can be overwritten by the tag file.

 * `username`: The username to user when authentidcating.

 * `password`: The password to use when authentidcating.